NETWAYS/foreman-training/usermanagement/01_ldap.md

  * Name: admins
  * Auth source: LDAP-Foreman

-Create the group by clicking "Submit" and afterwards try to login with the credentials "administrator / netways".
+Create the group by clicking "Submit" and afterwards try to log in with the credentials "administrator / netways".
-Login should work, grant permissions and you should find the user in "Administer > Users".
-If login fails check the "LDAP Authentication", if no permissions are granted check the "User group".
+The login should work, grant permissions and you should find the user in "Administer > Users".
+If the login fails, check the "LDAP Authentication", if no permissions are granted, check the "User group".

 * Optional: Add a photo to the administrator account